SQream/sqream_docs/reference/blue_console.rst

    * - ``Alt-b``
      - Moves back one word (or goes to the beginning of the word where the cursor is).
    * - ``Alt-f``
-     - Moves forward one word (or goes to the end of word the cursor is).
+     - Moves forward one word (or goes to the end of the word the cursor is).
    * - ``Alt-d``
      - Deletes to the end of a word starting at the cursor.
 Deletes the whole word if the cursor is at the beginning of that word.
    * - ``Alt-c``
      - Capitalizes letters in a word starting at the cursor.
-Capitalizes the whole word if the cursor is at the beginning of that word.
+Capitalize the whole word if the cursor is at the beginning of that word.
    * - ``Alt-u``
      - Capitalizes from the cursor to the end of the word.
    * - ``Alt-l``